MicrosoftDocs/quantum-docs/articles/user-guide/testing-debugging.md

 code . # To open in Visual Studio Code
 ```

+Alternatively, in VS Code you can create a new test project by opening the command palette (**View > Command Palette...** or **Ctrl+Shift+P**) and searching for **Q#: Create new project...** and then **Unit testing project**.

 ****

-Your new project has a single file `Tests.qs`, which provides a convenient place to define new Q# unit tests.
+Your new project will have two files in it, a code file and a project file. `Tests.qs` provides a convenient place to define new Q# unit tests, while the `.csproj` file contains configuration parameters needed to build the project.

-Initially, this file contains one sample unit test `AllocateQubit` which checks that a newly allocated qubit is in the $\ket{0}$ state and prints a message:
+Initially, the code file contains one sample unit test `AllocateQubit` which checks that a newly allocated qubit is in the $\ket{0}$ state and prints a message:

 ```qsharp
     @Test("QuantumSimulator")